gabrielhblisboa/ULA_VHDL/README.md

 A more detailed description on the operation of the implemented design in hardware is featured on the lab report "Relatorio_SD_ULA.pdf".

-## License
-[Specify the license under which this project is available, e.g., MIT, GPL]

 ## Project Authors
 Gabriel H. B. Lisboa; Martina Marques Jardim